Landry Kosmalski

 Landry Kosmalski (born May 1, 1978) is an American basketball coach and former player.
-He is the head coach at Swarthmore.
+He is currently the associate head coach at Campbell University.

-Playing career
+Early life

 Growing up, Kosmalski studied books on the Boston Celtics under coach Red Auerbach, and was impressed that the team only used seven plays.
 Kosmalski attended Trinity in Euless, Texas, where he was a Texas Sports Writers Association All-State First Team honoree as a senior.
 Kosmalski was also named Northeast Tarrant County Co-Player of the Year alongside teammate Dylan Osean.
 Kosmalski averaged 20 points and 13 rebounds per game during his senior season, and he had 34 points and 26 rebounds in two playoff games.

+College career

-He played in college at Davidson under Bob McKillop from 1996 to 2000.
+Kosmalski played college basketball at Davidson under Bob McKillop from 1996 to 2000.
 Kosmalski was named the Southern Conference Freshman of the Year in 1997.
 As a sophomore, he helped lead the team to the NCAA Tournament but was slowed by tendonitis.
 He was named to the All-Southern Conference First Team in 1999 and 2000.
 Kosmalski averaged 13.9 points and 8.6 rebounds per game during his junior season.
 As a senior, Kosmalski was ranked the 18th best small forward by one publication, and had 17 points and 11 rebounds against Wake Forest.

 Kosmalski finished his Davidson career 4th all-time in rebounding (877), 17th in scoring (1,438), and 12th in steals (121), and in 2014 he was inducted into the Davidson Athletic Hall of Fame.

+Professional career

-Between 2000 and 2004, he played professionally in Sweden and France.
+Between 2000 and 2004, Kosmalski played professionally in Sweden and France.

 Coaching career

+Davidson (2004–2006)

 Kosmalski began his coaching career in 2004 as an assistant at Davidson under Bob McKillop.
 Kosmalski helped lead the Wildcats to the NCAA Tournament in 2006 as well as a Southern Conference championship.
 He said that he met Stephen Curry at a summer camp and watched him in high school but was not actively involved in his recruiting to Davidson.

+08 Stockholm Human Rights (2006–2007)

-In the 2006–07 season, he left to become the head coach of the 08 Stockholm Human Rights developmental team and assistant coach of the senior team.
+In the 2006–07 season, Kosmalski left to become the head coach of the 08 Stockholm Human Rights developmental team and assistant coach of the senior team.

+Webb School of Knoxville (2007–2009)

 Kosmalski accepted a job as head basketball coach and dean of students at The Webb School of Knoxville in Knoxville, Tennessee.
 He was responsible for maintaining discipline and improved the team's win record by nine games in his second season.

+Return to Davidson (2009–2012)

 In 2009, Kosmalski returned to Davidson as an assistant after Matt Matheny left to become the head coach at Elon.
 Responsible for developing big men, he helped De'Mon Brooks and Jake Cohen be named the 2012 Southern Conference player of the year by the coaches and media, respectively.
 Kosmalski helped Davidson win the Southern Conference and reach the NCAA Tournament in 2012, and he helped the Wildcats achieve an overall record of 102–58 in his two stints there.